-Each of the 50 states, the District of Columbia, and the Department of Defense Education Activity will select one middle level and one high school principal to represent their state.
+Each of the 50 states, the District of Columbia, the U.S. Department of State Office of Overseas Schools, and the Department of Defense Education Activity will select one middle level and one high school principal to represent their state.
 State winners are selected from applications submitted to the state associations.

 Each state’s selection process and deadlines vary.
 Application information for each state may be found by contacting your state affiliate.

 |Alabama||Andrea Dennis||Scarborough Model Middle School</td|

 |Alaska||Frank Hauser||Robert Service High School|

 |Arkansas||Chad Jordan||Greene County Tech High School|